frozesentic/Anticope-pack---Master-Meteor-Project-2/README.md

 * Lefty Benefits Jar: https://github.com/bruh1273/Lefty-s-Benefit/releases/download/latest/benefit-1.2.1.jar
 * Lefty Benefits Release Page: https://github.com/bruh1273/Lefty-s-Benefit/releases/
 * Fabric api link: https://www.curseforge.com/minecraft/mc-mods/fabric-api
-## --INSTALL GUIDE--
-* Download the ui utils OR lefty benefit jar for your version from the releases tab (link 3 for UI utils, link 6 for Lefty Benefit ) or directly * from the jar link (Link 2 for UI Utils, link 5 for lefty benefit), place it in you minecraft mod folder with the fabric api for the version of * * minecraft you are running (message by @Tech Support )

 ## Addons included with Anticope pack
 * Fabric API and MaLiLib are included as they are required for minecraft to run with these modules.